ergest/sql_patterns/Book/chap5.md

 LIMIT 10;
 ```

-Since `id` is the primary key in this table it can't be `NULL` so we choose not to handle it, but we do handle everything else regardless of whether it's NULL or not.
+Since `id` is the primary key in this table it can't be `NULL` so we're not to handling it here, but we do handle everything else regardless of whether it's NULL or not.
 ## Handing Division By Zero
 When you calculate ratios you must always handle potential division by zero.
 Your query might work when you first test it, but if the denominator ever becomes zero it will fail.